djcard/sqlParser/README.md

 # sqlParser
-A CFML wrapper to JSQLParser project at https://github.com/JSQLParser/JSqlParser
+A CFML wrapper to the JSQLParser project at https://github.com/JSQLParser/JSqlParser

 This is a work in progress both from a functional and a testing point of view.
 I estimate it is about 60% complete with additional